 Your interview score will be mailed to you.
 Your name and interview score will be placed on our rank list of qualified applicants; your application is good for 2 years.
 This is NOT a waiting list.

-Apprentices are selected based on the highest interview score.
+Apprentices are selected based on the highest test score.
 We place apprentices once per year, generally between May and August.

 Wait to be contacted.
 While waiting to be contacted we suggest the following: